alekseykulikov/dreamy/README.md

 </pre>

 Dreamy is a simple web-application to write your dreams.
 It's available by url [dreamyapp.herokuapp.com](http://dreamyapp.herokuapp.com/).
-This app was developed as an example for my libraries: [backbone.offline](https://github.com/Ask11/backbone.offline) and [backbone.position](https://github.com/Ask11/backbone.position).
+This app was developed as an example for my libraries [backbone.offline](https://github.com/Ask11/backbone.offline) and [backbone.position](https://github.com/Ask11/backbone.position).

 ### Features